Fios-Quest/YouTube-Scripts/src/iriss/011-common-traits-part-2.md

 This means you should never implement borrow when you only want to return part of the underlying data.

-🦀 One way to check this is to be sure the hash of a value is the same as the hash.

 A common pattern in Rust is to use wrappers around other types, this is the "new type" pattern.

-Imagine you want to store email address.
+Imagine you want to store an email address.

 Obviously a sensible type to store that data in might be `String`, however, there's no validation on creating a `String`, so how do we know if any given string contains a valid email.